francescofano/langgraph-telegram-bot/README.md

-# 🤖 LangMem Telegram Bot
+# 🤖 LangGraph Telegram Bot

 A production-ready Telegram bot with long-term memory capabilities using LangGraph, PostgreSQL vector storage, and Redis rate limiting.